diodechain/diode-docs/content/docs/Affiliate/referral-codes.md

 weight: 201
 draft: false
 ---
-Referral Codes are your key to  ...
-They give you the ability to...
+Referral Codes are your key to the Diode Affiliate Program.
+Each referral code is a unique identifier to your affiliate activity.
+They give you the ability to register leads, record rewards and introduce other affiliates to Diode.

-&nbsp;

 ### Getting your own code